sonny-burrell/sonny-burrell.github.io/content/authors/admin/_index.md

 - Researchers
 ---

-I am a research group leader at ETH Zurich.
+I am senior computer vision research engineer at the 3D Vision group at **Apple**, where I am building a team working on 3D computer vision at a global scale.
+Previously, I was a research group leader at ETH Zurich and founder of Elevate3D.
 I received my Ph.D. degree from Linköping University, Sweden in 2018.
 My thesis "Visual Tracking" was awarded the biennial Best Nordic Thesis Prize.

-My main research interests are temporal perception, deep probabilistic models, and generative methods.
-My research includes applications to video tracking and segmentation, dense correspondence estimation, image enhancement, and much more.
+<b style="font-size:120%;color:#F030C0">Hiring:</b> I am looking for very talented researchers and engineers in computer vision and machine learning to join our group at **Apple**.
+Contact me if you are interested!

 **News:**
+* **Joined Apple in Nov.
+2023.**
-* **Three CVPR 2023** papers accepted.
+* **Three NeurIPS 2023** papers accepted.
-* **2 TPAMI** papers accepted.
-* **Six ECCV 2022** papers accepted.
+* **Three ICCV 2023** papers accepted.